Cheer Up (Plexi album): Release and promotion

 Cheer Up was originally released through Sub Pop on October 8, 1996.
-Plexi celebrated the album's release with a free concert at Club Lingere in Los Angeles on October 9, 1996, and embarked on a reigonal tour in support of it towards the end of the year.
+Plexi celebrated the album's release with a free concert at Club Lingere in Los Angeles on October 9, 1996, and embarked on a regional tour in support of it towards the end of the year.
 The album received little attention upon its initial release, which coincided with a management shakeup at Sub Pop that "made [it] sorta vulnerable", according to Angelos.
 By January 1997, Cheer Up was scheduled to be reissued through Elektra Records; the album's lead single, "Roller Rock Cam", was serviced to radio stations on February 7.
 Between April and June 1997, Plexi toured the United States with Agnes Gooch supporting on most dates; they also played shows with L7, Jack Off Jill, Buzzoven and Billionaire.

 Reportedly due to tensions between Sub Pop and Elektra, Warner Music Group (WMG) altered their distribution agreement with Sub Pop in June 1997 to allow the label's releases to be reissued through any WMG label; Plexi were subsequently signed to Atlantic Records.
 "Forest Ranger" was serviced to radio stations as Cheer Ups second single on July 11, 1997, and the album was reissued through Sub Pop, Lava and Atlantic on July 29.
 In August 1997, Plexi toured the United States with Sugar Ray and Smash Mouth.
 Carioli referred to Plexi as the tour's "black sheep"; a concert review of the band's performance in Cleveland by Scene Entertainment Weeklys Kelly Hiscott said they "put on a great show, just for the wrong crowd", whom she said were intrigued but not moved.
 Towards the end of the month, a music video for "Forest Ranger" entered rotation on MTV2.
 In September 1997, the video was aired on The Box and MTV's 120 Minutes.
 It was later nominated for the "Best New Artist Clip" award in the Hard Rock category of the 1997 Billboard Music Video Awards.